A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Adapted Discrete Hierarchical Basis Constructions

 \subsection{Finest Level}

 We can now build an orthonormal multi-resolution basis.
-First, choose a priori the order of moments $p$ and start at the highest level resolution level $n$.
+First, choose a priori the degree of moments $p$ and start at the finest level $n$.
 The next step is to progressively build the adapted HB as the levels are traversed.

-At the finest level $n$, for each cube ${\bf B}^{n}_{k} \in {\cal C}_{n}$ let $v_{i} := e_{i}$ for all $e_{i} \in {\bf B}^{n}_{k}$.
+At the finest level $n$, for each cube ${\bf B}^{n}_{k} \in \mcc_{n}$ let $v_{i} := e_{i}$ for all $e_{i} \in {\bf B}^{n}_{k}$.
 As described in the previous section, the objective is to build new functions

 such that Equation (\ref{hbconstruction:eqn1}) is satisfied.